unologin/next-sdk/README.md

 To use unolog·in, click [here](https://dashboard.unolog.in/) to register your application.

-## Creating a NextJS application
+## Creating a Next.js application

-If you haven't already, [set up a NextJS application](https://nextjs.org/docs/getting-started).
+If you haven't already, [set up a Next.js application](https://Next.js.org/docs/getting-started).

 ## Setting up environment variables